36. Chaining LLMs with LangChain#

 See: https://huggingface.co/docs/transformers/model_doc/flan-t5

-The code below shows how to use the FLAN-T5 model with langchain
+The code below shows how to use the FLAN-T5 model with langchain.

-then the next word is chosen from a collection of top probability words, where this collection becomes larger as this parameter increases.
+The temperature parameter (ranging from 0 to 1) determines how much variation there will be in the responses from the LLM.
+This is based on how the LLM chooses the next word in the sequence.
+If temperature=0 then the LLM will always choose the most likely word.
+But if temerature>0 then the next word is chosen from a collection of top probability words, where this collection becomes larger as this parameter increases.
 That’s all there is to it.
 Hence, higher temperate means greater variety in the text generated.
 (I am not sure why this nomenclature was chosen for this parameter.)

 Here is a nice blog that explains how to use Hugging Face and the code below is abstracted from it: https://huggingface.co/blog/langchain